Absolventa/absolventa.github.io/_posts/2017-08-31-custom_negated_matchers_with_rspec.md

   - testing
 teaser: "Chaining multiple expectations within a single test case can get messy when you need to test against negation statements.
-We study a simple trick offered by RSpec dto define custom negated matchers that will resolve this problem.
+We study a simple trick offered by RSpec to define custom negated matchers that will resolve this problem.
 "
 ---